ramomar/feelife/README.md

 ## Deploying

-You can deploy the app locally using `ionic cordova run android`.
+You can deploy the app to an Android device using `ionic cordova run android`.